openedx/edx-documentation/en_us/shared/course_components/Section_learner_problem_view.rst

    problem.
 If a learner selects **Show Answer**, the learner sees both the correct answer and the explanation, if any.

-9. **Feedback.** After a learner selects **Submit**, a green check mark or a red X appears beside each response field or selection within a problem.
+9. **Feedback.** After a learner selects **Submit**, an icon appears beside each response field or selection within a problem.
+A green check mark indicates that the response was correct, a green asterisk indicates that the response was partially correct, and a red X indicates that the response was incorrect.
 Underneath the problem, feedback text indicates whether the problem was answered correctly, incorrectly, or partially correctly, and shows the problem score.

    .. image:: ../../../shared/images/AnatomyOfExercise2.png
      :alt: A problem from a learner's point of view, with callouts showing the